 Carpincho (Spanish) it is also also called Capybara (Portuguese)

-Carpincho leather has been compared to the finest leathers in the world such as snake and crocodile.
-You may find that it reminds you of suede but much more soft and supple.
-It is very delicate to the touch. however, contrary to what you may think these hides durability surpasses any leather product in today‘s market place.
+Carpincho leather has been compared to the finest leathers in the world such as reptile, ostrich and crocodile.
+You may find that it reminds you of suede but much more buttery, soft and supple.
+It is very delicate to the touch, however to the contrary of what you may think, Capincho hide's durability surpasses any leather product in today‘s market place.
 It is actually its softness, durability and characteristic dots that make this leather so exclusive and sought after by connoisseurs of exotic hides, world around.

 BELOW ARE TWO IMAGES OF COUNTERFEIT CARPINCHO HIDES

 aka - ARGENTINE CAPYBARA